What are Foundation 'Projects'?

 For more regarding Apache Travel Assistance, see the Travel page.

-The community development committee -- is focused on helping newcomers understand how the ASF works and giving them then confidence to participate more directly.
+The Community Development Project Management Committee -- is focused on helping newcomers understand how the ASF works and giving them then confidence to participate more directly.

 For more regarding Apache Community Development, see the Community site.